PHPC Care

 Our prayer cordon prays for the joys, cares, and concerns of PHPC members, their families and friends.
 Prayer concerns are received by phone, email, or through the link below, and distributed on a weekly basis to a team of dedicated members who pray over your needs confidentially.

-If you'd like to join our prayer cordon email list, please contact Loretta Daughters at ldaughters@phpc.org
+If you'd like to join our prayer cordon email list, please contact Victoria Green at vgreen@phpc.org.

 Submit Prayer Request